dojo/docs/dojox/gantt.rst

 Task Cascade View
 =================

 The task cascade view shows the task sequence and dependency between them.
-The "task bar" can be modified on starting time by moving horizontally, and set task duration by draging the right end of it.
+The "task bar" can be modified on starting time by moving horizontally, and set task duration by dragging the right end of it.

 .. image:: dragTaskBar.png